Chen Yi (marshal): War

-People's Republic
+People's Republic of China

 After the founding of the People's Republic of China, Chen became mayor of Shanghai.
 He also served as vice premier from 1954 to 1972 and foreign minister from 1958 to 1972 and president of the China Foreign Affairs University from 1961 to 1969.
 As vice premier, he was present during the breakup of Sino-Soviet relations.
 In August 1960, Chen Yi attempted to ease tensions with the Soviets, declaring on one instance to the Soviet Ambassador to Beijing that Moscow should stop "severing the friendship between the two nations," and two weeks later to the Soviet deputy foreign minister that Moscow and Beijing should both try to save the alliance.

+Like other Chinese policymakers, Chen viewed the July 1963 Limited Nuclear Test Ban Treaty as demonstrating a US-USSR re-alignment against China.
+Chen described it was "targeted against us."

-During the Cultural Revolution, he was criticized in 1967, but never dismissed, so Zhou Enlai performed the duties of foreign minister in his place.
+During the Cultural Revolution, Chen was one of the most vocal leaders in the February Countercurrent, which criticized the Cultural Revolution for creating social disorder and undermining China's leadership.
+As a result, he was required to request a leave of absence and undertake self-criticism, but he was never dismissed, so Zhou Enlai performed the duties of foreign minister in his place.

+Addressing China's support for revolution in the context of principles of self-reliance, Chen stated in 1963 that "China will support revolutions both morally and politically.
+We are Marxists.
+We must support them ...
+But it must be noted, Chinese troops will not cross our borders to advance revolution."

 He was a member of the 8th CPC Politburo from 1956 to 1967 but was not admitted to the 9th Politburo (1969), though he was a member of the 9th CPC Central Committee.

 After Marshal Lin Biao's death in 1971, he was restored to favour, although not to his former power.
 Mao Zedong attended Chen's funeral in 1972.
 This was Mao's last public appearance and his first appearance at anyone's funeral during the Cultural Revolution.

+Other work

+When not in military uniform, Chen Yi was known for his trademark sunglasses and white shirt.
+He was an avid weiqi player and was prominent in promoting the game to a professional level in the People's Republic of China.